Minneapolis Grandparents' Rights Lawyer

 Table of Contents

-Divorce impacts more than just the two spouses and their children.
+Not only does divorce impact spouses and children, it also impacts other parts of the family.
 Extended families can also be affected by the split, including doting grandparents who worry about the impact of the divorce on their grandchildren and wonder what their relationship will look like after.

 As a parent, watching your child struggle with a contentious divorce can be heartbreaking.
 However, your relationship with your grandchildren is meaningful, and in Minnesota, you may have legal rights to protect that relationship you have built.